-Since I establishing my full time 6 Meter Reverse Beacon, I'm happy to see other Reverse Beacons established on the band.
+Since I establishing my full time 6 meter reverse beacon, I'm happy to see other nodes established on the band.
 But we need more!
-6-Meter Reverse Beacons, moreso than those on any other band provide fantastic situational awareness of propagation openings in real time.
-With 6-Meter's unique and transitory propagation characteristics, the ability to spot openings quickly when they happen is very useful.
-I hope more operators will consider setting up a 6 Meter reverse beacon in strategic areas of the continental US currently lacking such service.
+6-meter reverse beacons, moreso than those on any other band provide fantastic situational awareness of propagation openings in real time.
+With 6-meter's unique and transitory propagation characteristics, the ability to spot openings quickly when they happen is very useful.
+I hope more operators will consider setting up a 6 meter reverse beacon in strategic areas of the continental US currently lacking such service.
 Contact me if you would like more details on how to get started.

 And finally, please allow me a bit of commentary:

 To my fellow Experienced CW Operators: Remember to QRS and help out those who are slower than you, or are still learning the code.
 Without them, you won't have anybody to QSO with on CWin years to come.
 Keep the mode alive! - And please repeat after me "Just say NO to keyboard CW and code readers"!
 They turn a skilled art form into just another mindless digital mode. - Remember, you are part of the Amateur Radio Elite.
 That doesn't mean you should be an elitist in your operations.
 We should be just the opposite.
 Include and welcome those learning the art of CW!